A trip to Lapland in summer? nuh-uh. Lapland is a winter wonderland!!!

 Visit Reindeer Farm to Meet Ever Charming Reindeer

-We were lucky to have spot tokka (a group of reindeers) roaming around Ounasvaara hillside.
+We were lucky to have spot tokka (a group of reindeer) roaming around the Ounasvaara hillside.
 You can even find them hanging on the roads during the summer.

-Walking around with the reindeer, feeding and petting them and meeting the reindeer herders at the reindeer farm is a different experience altogether.
+Walking around with the reindeer, feeding and petting them, and meeting the reindeer herders at the reindeer farm is a different experience altogether.

-The ticket for the Reindeer Herders Chores Program is 65 Euros where you can experience the daily farm life, cross the Arctic Circle on a reindeer, make your own souvenir and eat fried salmon.
+The ticket for the Reindeer Herders Chores Program is 65 Euros where you can experience the daily farm life, cross the Arctic Circle on a reindeer, make your own souvenir, and eat fried salmon.

-For the more authentic experience, where you can closely experience the life of Reindeer Herders, I’d recommend booking a tour that takes you to the local traditional reindeer farm a bit away from Rovaniemi.
-You can book one here.
+For a more authentic experience, where you can closely experience the life of Reindeer Herders, I’d recommend booking a tour that takes you to the local traditional reindeer farm a bit away from Rovaniemi.

 Taking a ride with reindeer during summer wouldn’t be possible as it’s a winter activity but kids would definitely cherish meeting these friendly creatures who pull their favorite Santa’s sleigh.

 Both these winter activities are a thrilling way to experience Lapland’s snow.
 We are certainly coming back to Lapland in Winter.

 Meet Huskies at Traditional Husky Farm

 We visited the Arctic Circle Husky Park situated right inside the Santa Claus Village.
-The park is open year round from 11 am to 2 pm during summer and 10 am to 4 pm during winter.
+The park is open year-round from 11 am to 2 pm during summer and 10 am to 4 pm during winter.
 The closing timing is extended by an hour from December 15 to January 9.

 The deafening sound of barking scared the kids as soon as they entered the farm, but ere long they welcomed them with utter enthusiasm.

-She even told who’s calm or hyperactive, who’s playful and who’s moody.
+She even told me who’s calm or hyperactive, who’s playful, and who’s moody.
 I loved the color of their eyes.
 One of the Huskies looked so pretty with different colored eyes – one deep green and the other blue 🙂

 Interestingly, Huskies posed really well for the photographs.
 Kids were happy to have furry friends.

-Summertime activities include meeting and learning about Huskies, enjoying summer cart drives and trekking with Huskies.
+Summertime activities include meeting and learning about Huskies, enjoying summer cart drives, and trekking with Huskies.